 Members of the convocation procession don academic regalia, including gowns and hoods, which celebrate the style of their medieval origin and indicate, by color and design, an individual’s degree and the institution by which the degree was conferred.

 All faculty planning to march in the procession must register for the procession and obtain their own regalia.
 Please review the procession instructions and plan to assemble in the Smith Lobby of Severance Hall on the day of convocation.

-All faculty are also asked to complete the procession registration form.
-Please complete registration by Monday, Aug.
-24.
+All faculty are also asked to complete the procession registration form by Monday, August 20, 2018.